Ogun inaugurates monitoring committee for anchor borrowers’ scheme

-The Ogun government, on Saturday, inaugurated a project committee for the anchor borrowers’ programme in the state, as part of efforts to boost agriculture in the state.
+The Ogun government, on Saturday, inaugurated a project committee for the anchor borrowers’ Scheme in the state, as part of efforts to boost agriculture in the state.

 Oredipe noted that the development was in line with the Central Bank of Nigeria’s prerequisite for the scheme.